-This Rosemary Honey Mascarpone Broiled Stone Fruit resembles a lot of simple fruit desserts that you come across on menus at various restaurants in Italy.
-One thing you’ll notice as you travel (and eat) your way across Italy is that the majority of Italian desserts are easy to make, not too sweet, and very delicious.
-You’ll often come across some sort of simple baked fruit dessert in almost every season and this is our modern take on that idea.
+As youย travel (and eat) your way across Italy, you’ll notice that mostย Italian desserts are easy to make, not too sweet, and very delicious.
+You’ll often come across some simple baked fruit dessert almost every season, and this is our modern take on that idea.

 If we had to give this dessert a place of origin, we’d pinpoint it as the Northern Italian region of Lombardy.
-We’ve spent a fair amount of time there in the last few years as we’ve lead our Italy group trips and worked on various projects from Milan to Lake Garda.
+We’ve spent a fair amount of time there in the last few years as we’ve led our Italy group trips and worked on various projects from Milan to Lake Garda.ย

-While there we’ve fallen in love with the local flavors from classic dishes to iconic local ingredients like Grana Padano cheese, Arborio rice, Mascarpone cheese, and Amaretti di Saronno cookies, the last two which we use in this recipe.
+While there, we’ve fallen in love with theย local flavors,ย from classic dishes to iconic local ingredients like Grana Padano cheese, Arborio rice,ย Mascarpone cheese, and Amaretti di Saronno cookies, the last two of which we use in this recipe.ย

 What Is Mascarpone?